• Skip to primary navigation

 • Onion

-• Red bell pepper – any color is good, but red makes it really colorful
+• Red bell pepper – Any color is good, but red makes it more flashy.

 Frying potatoes first